CRM vs Social Media | Which Is Better For Growing Your Sales?

 And just like being invited to an event, there are different rules of etiquette based on the party—and social media platform—to which you are invited.

-So learn the best way to format your content and engagement on LinkedIn vs. Instagram, Twitter vs. Facebook, commenting on blogs, and creating your own live videos.
+So learn the best way to format your content and engagement on LinkedIn vs. Instagram, Twitter vs. Facebook, comment on blogs, and create your own live videos.

 - How to use LinkedIn to get a job

 - Melonie Dodaro On The Sales Podcast: Do LinkedIn Right To Grow Your Sales

 - Sue B Zimmerman: How To Use Instagram To Grow Your Sales

 - The Bible Tells You How to Get More Twitter Followers

 In my interview with Jay Baer on The Sales Podcast, we discussed whether social media was a place to sell or a place to deepen relationships with existing customers.